milwad-dev/laravel-validate/README.md

 # Configurations

-If you may use rules with string like `ValidPhone`, you need to change the config option to `true`:
+If you may use rules with a string like `ValidPhone`, you need to change the config option to `true`:

 ```php
 /*